TechProjects-BCN/.github/profile/README.md

 **For codes and explanatories made by David Iwatsuki and Dan Stutman, you can check out:** https://github.com/TheSaturdayThing

 ## Requesting Access to the Organization
 You may fill this Google Forms: https://forms.gle/HauQFNpmtUroDgy39 .
-It will take up to 24h to add you to the repository.
+It will take up to 24h to add you.

 ## Why use github?